 - When buying train tickets, buy as far in advance as possible.
 Always check the cost of two single tickets compared to a return.

 - Are you claiming all the benefits you are eligible for?
-Contact our Funds and Finance Advisers to check if you can claim.
+Contact our Money Advisers to check if you can claim.

 - Check your bank statements regularly through online banking.
 This will help to track your spending and prevent you going over your limit.

 - Try and stick to an agreed amount of cash to take out at the start of the week, and limit how often you use your card.

 - If you have an outstanding balance on a credit card, regularly check the financial market to keep up to date with the best deals on balance transfers.